Look, I don’t tell stories for attention. I tell them because they teach.

 Maybe not in the exact way.
 Maybe not with a car.
 But one day, you’ll be somewhere, and you’ll notice something.

 It’ll be subtle.
 A backpack was left on a bench.
 A kid standing alone, crying.
 Someone passed out in a hallway.
-A car drifting toward an intersection.
+A car is drifting toward an intersection.

 And you’ll have a choice: